Self-Contained Graphs

-Unfortunately, there are no further developments to the graph alternative conjecture.
-One obstacle in this regard is that self-contained graphs are not being studied yet.
-Here in this paper, we start studying this kind of graphs by presenting some examples and recognising some of their internal structures such as removable subgraphs, the foundation, torsion of a removable subgraph, etc. We then try to find out under what conditions on two removable subgraph of a self-contained graph, their union is also a removable subgraph.
+In the last section, we try to find out under what conditions on two removable subgraph of a self-contained graph, their union is also a removable subgraph.
 Solving this could be a big step toward solving the general case of the graph alternative conjecture, because it may enable us to inductively construct infinitely many twins for a graph that we know it already has a twin.

 To read this paper, besides a general knowledge of graph theory and infinite sets, only few definitions of infinite graph theory is needed, all of which can be found in Section 8 of \cite{Diestel}.